 The other day, I was reading Lindsey’s blog and came across her post for Jamaican Jerk Shrimp, based on a recipe from the folks over at Blanchards in Anguilla.
-As you may remember from my post last year, Tom and I honeymooned in Anguilla and we ate some of the best food of our lives there.
+As you may remember from my post last year, Tom and I honeymooned in Anguilla and we ate some of our best food ever there.
 Seriously.
 So good.
 Blanchard’s was Tom’s favorite restaurant on our honeymoon (it was a close second for me).

 I came across this recipe at a great time, because Tom and I are actually celebrating our second anniversary today!
 Well, I shouldn’t really say we are “celebrating” it today, since we’re having a really easy pasta dinner and watching TV tonight. :) But, we will be celebrating it on Saturday at Blackbird!

 Neither of us had the shrimp at Blanchard’s, but if it comes out of the Blanchard’s kitchen, I assume it has to be good.
 And this was really, really good.
 Despite what appears to be a relatively long list of ingredients, I had everything on hand except the peppers and scallions (and I ended up omitting the scallions).
 We had this with some roasted green beans and pineapple-black bean rice.
 We were just missing a white sandy beach.
 And a few days off work.
 And cucumber peels.
 And rum punch.

 These would also make for some great appetizers!

 Jamaican Jerk Shrimp